-- the impact of the conduct on the Complainant; - the impact or implications of the conduct on the community or the University; - prior misconduct by the Respondent, including the Respondent's relevant prior discipline history, both at the University and elsewhere (if available), including criminal convictions; - the degree to which the Respondent has accepted responsibility for the Prohibited Conduct; - whether the Respondent cooperated with the University's investigation; - maintenance of a safe and respectful environment conducive to learning; - protection of the University community; and any other mitigating, aggravating, or compelling circumstances useful in reaching a just and appropriate resolution in each matter.
+- prior misconduct by the Respondent, including the Respondent's relevant prior discipline history, both at the University and elsewhere (if available), including criminal convictions;

+- the degree to which the Respondent has accepted responsibility for the Prohibited Conduct;

+- whether the Respondent cooperated with the University's investigation;

+- maintenance of a safe and respectful environment conducive to learning;

+- protection of the University community;

+and

+- any other mitigating, aggravating, or compelling circumstances useful in reaching a just and appropriate resolution in each matter.
 Sanctions may be imposed individually or in combination with other sanctions.
 For determinations of responsibility for Prohibited Conduct, the following sanctions may be imposed (as adopted from The Liberty Way):

-1. Warning

-A formal admonition, which appears in a student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required by law.
+- 1. Warning: A formal admonition, which appears in a student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required by law.

-2. Disciplinary Probation

-A more serious admonition that may be assigned for a definite amount of time.
+- 2. Disciplinary Probation: A more serious admonition that may be assigned for a definite amount of time.
 Disciplinary Probation means that any future policy violation, of whatever kind, during that time, may be grounds for non-return, non-return with conditions, or, in especially serious cases, administrative withdrawal from the University.
 Disciplinary probation will be taken into account in judging the seriousness of any subsequent infraction, even if the probationary period has expired.
-Disciplinary probation appears in a student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required by law.
+Disciplinary probation appears in a student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required by

-3. Revocation or Withholding of Degree
+- 3. Revocation or Withholding of Degree:

+The University reserves the right

+to withdraw or withhold academic

+degrees.
+If the Prohibited Conduct

+is found to have occurred before

+graduation and during the time the

+student has applied to, or was enrolled

+at the University, but a complaint had

+not been filed prior to graduation,